Research

 Overview

 Machine learning interatomic potentials (MLIPs) allow quantum-mechanical accuracy to be achieved at a fraction of the cost of direct DFT calculations, enabling simulations at experimentally relevant timescales and system sizes.
-My work focuses on training and fine-tuning equivariant GNN potentials — in particular the MACE architecture — for complex inorganic and molecular systems.
-A recent highlight is the fine-tuning of MACE-MH-1 on targeted RuP datasets, enabling the discovery of a two-stage phase transition that was inaccessible to direct DFT-based MD.
-I also develop and maintain multi-GPU LAMMPS+MACE workflows for LUMI (AMD ROCm) and Mahti (NVIDIA).
+My work focuses on training and fine-tuning equivariant GNN potentials for complex inorganic and molecular systems.

 Related publications